-Students who major in economics must attain a minimum cumulative GPA of 2.25 in the major.
-Transfer students who major in economics must attain a minimum cumulative GPA of 2.25 in courses taken at UW-Parkside for the major as well as in combination with those transfer courses that have been applied toward major requirements.
+Economics majors must attain a minimum cumulative GPA of 2.25 in courses for the majors.
+Transfer students must attain a minimum cumulative GPA of 2.25 in transfer courses applied to the major in addition to UW-Parkside courses for the major.
 Courses in introductory accounting and computer skills are recommended.